rotwurstesser/bb-notes/notes/Inputs Ioana Andrea Nick and Andreas.md

 # Andreas

 Animation should be used for loading transitions, when data needs to be loaded slow animations suck https://cher-ami.tv/en also uses way too much bandwidth and stuff

+# Nick:

+need a svg logo? rip it from a media publishmenet pdf with illustrator ✨